Ywingpilot2/VMFLib/README.md

-An open source C# library for reading and writing Valve Map Files;
+An open source C# library for reading and hopefully writing Valve Map Files created by the Hammer Editor.

-TODO: Proper description
+This tool is WIP, so is still lacking many features and proper testing.